What do you enjoy most about wealth management?

 Helen joined SIG in 1987, a time of change in the industry.
 She was one of the first advisors to work with the Schwab Investment Platform in the San Francisco Bay Area.
 Before SIG, Helen was a registered advisor and financial planner with the boutique investment banking firm Morgan, Olmstead, Kennedy and Gardner.

 She holds a Bachelor of Arts in Business and English, with a discipline in Economics, from Rutgers University.
 In 2016, Helen earned her Certified Financial Planner™ (CFP®) designation.
-She’s a member of the Financial Planning Association of San Francisco and formerly served on the American Funds Advisory Council.
+She’s a member of the Financial Planning Association of San Francisco and of Chief, the only private membership network focused on connecting and supporting women executive leaders.

 Helen strives to be a positive role model in the financial industry and for women and the next generation.
 In her spare time, she is active with several community organizations that educate and empower young people to be successful leaders including the Notre Dame High School Board of Directors; the Daraja Academy, a non-profit high school for girls in Kenya; the Idea Village, a New Orleans-based community of entrepreneurs; and The Creative Coalition, which educates leaders in the arts community on issues of public importance.